PrinceVirmani/AI-Code-Reviewer/README.md

 2. Check that your Node.js version is compatible with your code
 3. Verify that all dependencies are correctly installed
 4. If issues persist, try deploying directly from the Vercel dashboard by connecting your repository

+If you encounter build errors:

+1. Check the Vercel build logs for specific error messages
+2. We've updated the build command in vercel.json to explicitly install frontend dependencies
+3. Make sure your package.json files have all the necessary dependencies
+4. Try deploying from the Vercel dashboard and manually configure the build settings

 ## Environment Variables